Fernandohf/GenocidalVoice/processing/Processing.md

 # Data Processing

-This folder handles data acquisition/processing and sorting.
+This folder handles data acquisition, processing and sorting.